 Students are encouraged to participate in special activities at school.
 The list varies from year to year, sometimes depending on obtaining sponsors for the activities.
 A partial list is as follows:

 - 1. Student Council

-- 2. Strings for Grade 5

-- 3. Chorus
+- 2. Chorus

-- 4. Flag Patrol
+- 3. Flag Patrol

-- 5. Alpha Club
+- 4. Alpha Club

-- 6. Art Clubs